-These two errors occur as the result of the iPad having poor or no internet connectivity.
+These two errors occur as the result of the iPad having little to no internet connectivity.

-2 Open the Safari web browser and perform a Google search.
+- Open a web browser (i.e. Safari, Internet Explorer, Google Chrome, or Firefox) and perform a Google search.

 - If results load, force quit and re-open ShopKeep, then run the credit transaction again.

 - If search results do not load, follow these additional steps: